PaulZC/Iridium_SBD_Tools/README.md

 Python by following the instructions [here](https://developers.google.com/gmail/api/quickstart/python).

 [Iridium_SBD_GMail_API_Downloader.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_SBD_GMail_API_Downloader.py) does the same job as the
 IMAP downloader but using the API.
-As you will need _modify_ permission for your GMail mailbox, you will need to delete the gmail-python-quickstart.json file in the .credentials directory.
+As you will need _modify_ permission for your GMail mailbox, you will need to delete the default gmail-python-quickstart.json file in the .credentials directory.
 Then when you run the code for the first time and sign in using your browser, your client_secret.json will get copied across allowing modify access.